-The PICO electron microscope at the Forschungszentrum Jülich achieves the record resolution of 50 billionths of a millimetre, thus enabling it to render visible atoms
+The PICO electron microscope at the Forschungszentrum Jülich achieves the record resolution of 50 billionths of a millimetre, thus enabling it to render visible atoms.
+However, the device can provide sharp images only, if even the smallest of vibrations - for instance, by passing lorries or the nearby open-cast mining operation - are avoided.
+A special construction prevents the transmission of vibration to the microscope.

 In late 2008, a fire engine of the Forschungszentrum Jülich's own fire brigade rushed past the Ernst Ruska Centrum at full speed.
 Yet this was no emergency, there was no fire to put out.
 Rather, this was an acid test: Prior to construction, the researchers who would work at the planned new laboratory building intended to test whether the new PICO electron microscope would pick up the vibrations caused by the passing 10-tonne engine or not.